RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step00_set_up_GCP/README.md

 10. The GCP VM SSH terminal looks like this.
 You can pretty much use any Linux command line code here.
 <img src="/Step00_set_up_GCP/Images/VM_SSH_terminal.png" alt="VM_configuration" width="800px" height="200px">

-11. Finally, you need to mount the new big disk you created in your VM. you can follow the instruction [here](https://www.cloudbooklet.com/attach-and-mount-disks-to-vm-instance-in-google-cloud/)
+11. Finally, you need to mount the new big disk you created in your VM. you can follow the instruction [here](https://www.cloudbooklet.com/attach-and-mount-disks-to-vm-instance-in-google-cloud/).</br>
+**NOTE: ** In our case, we use /demo-mount as our mount point.